quincy/matchers-presentation/presentation/slides.md

 ---

 # Test Specification
-    Feature: User trades stocks
+    Feature: Portfolio trades stocks
-      Scenario: User requests a sell before close of trading Given I have 100 shares of MSFT stock
+      Scenario: Portfolio requests a sell before close of trading

+      Given I have 100 shares of MSFT stock
         And I have 150 shares of APPL stock
         And the time is before close of trading

       When I ask to sell 20 shares of MSFT stock

       Then I should have 80 shares of MSFT stock
-          And I should have 150 shares of APPL stock And a sell order for 20 shares of MSFT stock should have been executed
+        And I should have 150 shares of APPL stock
+        And a sell order for 20 shares of MSFT stock should have been executed

 # Test Setup